FusionAuth/fusionauth-site/site/_posts/2022-09-19-announcing-fusionauth-1-40.md

 There were 6 issues, enhancements, and bug fixes included in this release.
 Read more about all the changes in the [release notes](/docs/v1/tech/release-notes#version-1-40-0).

-Below are a couple of changes worth calling out.
+While this was a smaller release, are a couple of changes worth calling out.

 ## Native Windows installs